-Of the 3,372 participants, at baseline 67.0% perceived their weight as being overweight, whilst the remaining 33.0% did not perceive their weight as being overweight.
-OLS regression analysis was used to test whether perceived weight status at baseline predicted BMI at follow up.
-An analysis which adjusted for baseline BMI only, showed that perceiving oneself as overweight (vs. not) was associated with an increase of approximately 0.3 BMI points from baseline to follow up.
-Perceived overweight status also predicted weight gain over the 9-10 year follow up period (B =.376, SE =.134; t =2.81, p=.005) whilst adjusting for baseline BMI, experiences of discrimination, and the other potential confounding variables.
+Of the 3372 participants, at baseline 67.0% perceived their weight as being overweight, whereas the remaining 33.0% did not perceive their weight as being overweight.
+Ordinary least squares regression analysis was used to test whether perceived weight status at baseline predicted BMI at follow-up.
+An analysis, which adjusted for baseline BMI only, showed that perceiving oneself as overweight (vs not) was associated with an increase of approximately 0.3 BMI points from baseline to follow-up.
+Perceived overweight status also predicted weight gain over the 9- to 10year follow-up period (B = 0.376, s.e. = 0.134; t = 2.81, P = 0.005) after adjusting for baseline BMI, experiences of discrimination and the other potential confounding variables.
 See Table 4 for full results.
-Adjusting for stress-induced overeating in the fully adjusted model reduced the association between perceived overweight and weight gain to nonsignificance (B = .236, SE = .133; t = 1.8, p=.07), explaining 37% of the association between perceived overweight at baseline and BMI at follow-up.
-Evidence for mediation was verified using non-parametric mediation analyses (19) with 10,000 bias-corrected bootstrapped samples (B = .137, SE = .028; z = 4.38, p<.001), whereby perceiving oneself as overweight was associated with a greater likelihood of over-eating in response to stress, which in turn predicted weight gain.
+Adjusting for stress-induced overeating in the fully adjusted model reduced the association between perceived overweight and weight gain to nonsignificance (B = 0.236, s.e. = 0.133; t = 1.8, P = 0.07), explaining 37% of the association between perceived overweight at baseline and BMI at follow-up.
+Evidence for mediation was verified using non-parametric mediation analyses19 with 10 000 bias-corrected bootstrapped samples (B = 0.137, s.e. = 0.028; z = 4.38, P < 0.001), whereby perceiving oneself as overweight was associated with a greater likelihood of overeating in response to stress, which in turn predicted weight gain.

 We again examined whether the association between perceived overweight and weight gain was dependent on accuracy of perceived overweight status at baseline.
-When included in the adjusted models, the interaction term between perceived overweight and accuracy of overweight perception was not significant and did not explain any further variance in weight gain (R^2 change = <0.001, p = .71), indicating that the effect that perceived overweight had on weight gain in Study 3 was not dependent on the accuracy of weight perceptions.
-We also examined the possibility of reverse causation, whereby weight gain may lead to stress-induced eating which in turn may affect weight perceptions.
-Stress-induced eating was found to explain just 1% of the link between weight gain and changes in weight perception from baseline to follow-up, suggesting this reverse pathway is unlikely to explain the pattern of mediation observed in the current study.
+When included in the adjusted models, the interaction term between perceived overweight and accuracy of overweight perception was not significant and did not explain any further variance in weight gain $(R^2 \text{ change} = < 0.001, P = 0.71)$, indicating that the effect that perceived overweight had on weight gain in Study 3 was not dependent on the accuracy of weight perceptions.

+We also examined the possibility of reverse causation, whereby weight gain may lead to stress-induced eating, which in turn may affect weight perceptions.
+Stress-induced eating was found to explain just 1% of the link between weight gain and changes in weight perception from baseline to follow-up, suggesting this reverse pathway is unlikely to explain the pattern of mediation observed in this study.